PR4NJAL/portfolioWebsite/README.md

 - I could also end up using a JS Framework
 - I don't think there is any major need for a backend right now?
 We'll address this issue sooner or later

-I am going to be trying to plan the website by first building the website in vanilla HTML (+ CSS (+ JavaScript))

 And then try a DYNAMIC website using ReactJS

 THE WEBSITE IS LIVE AT: https://pr4njal.github.io/portfolioWebsite/